• Skip to primary navigation

 User Level Startup Folder Location on Windows PC

-Now, that you know the method to access Startup Folder in Windows 10, you can make your favourite programs to Startup on boot by placing shortcuts to these programs in User Level Startup Folder.
+Now, that you know the steps to access the Startup Folder on your computer, you can make your most frequently used programs to Startup on boot by placing shortcuts to these programs in the User Level Startup Folder.

 Related